gary/dependency_management_talk/notes.markdown

    * lacks the ability to import a dep at a stable version (master branch only)
    * deploying with a known-stable version of a dependency is manual, but not a non-issue: manually change to desired branch, freeze, deploy

+## Fran&ccedil;ois Beausoleil's piston ##
+   * made maintaining forked subversion deps a cinch before git took over... at the cost of speed
+   * scm-agnostic rewrite **still** in the works... been a while (project initially debuted in 2006)
+   * still very rough around the edges: status call blows up
+   * minor gripe: some command names remain stuck in the past.  e.g., {un,}locking vs. {un,}freezing
+   * most of documentation is still geared for the 1.4.x (svn) generation: fail

 ## Cristi Balan's braid ##
+   * feature set similar to piston, but works exclusively with git
    * direct competition to Fran&ccedil;ois Beausoleil's piston (remember that one?)
-   * supports both git and svn
+   * can manage both git- and svn-based dependencies
    * allows for complete control (add, update, delete) of dependencies, with more features planned for 0.6
    * appears to be a wrapper for git's subtree merge strategy: yes
-   * embeds dependencies in project: fail
+   * embeds dependencies in project: possible fail for larger projects (used in conjunction with FastRemoteCache, however...)
    * maintains its own, clearly named remote branches for the dependencies it manages
    * straightforward and intuitive to use
    * handy rails plugin shorthand: `braid add <repo_url> -p`
-   * on update, halts for dirty branches: good
+   * on update, halts on most operations if branches are dirty: awesome
    * deletion of deps doesn't clean up their remote branches, yet
    * no support for sending changes upstream to dependencies, a la giternal
-   * dependency status has not been implemented yet
+   * dependency status planned but not been implemented yet

-## Fran&ccedil;ois Beausoleil's piston ##
-   * made maintaining forked subversion deps a cinch before git took over... at the cost of speed
-   * scm-agnostic rewrite **still** in the works... been a while (project initially debuted in 2006)
-   * still very rough around the edges: status call blows up
-   * minor gripe: some command names remain stuck in the past.  e.g., {un,}locking vs. {un,}freezing
-   * most of documentation is still geared for the 1.4.x (svn) generation: fail
+   * can select mirrors that also import their whole history in the parent project (handy in the case of a shared models setup)

 ## Miles Georgi's externals ##
    * yet another scm-agnostic approach like piston and braid